 Bold yet respectful, fearless yet humble, firm yet not completely rigid, cool-headed yet exceptionally brilliant are some of the few words to describe Hajia Maryam Uwais, the Special Adviser to the President on the National Social Welfare Programme, who is celebrating her birthday today December 12.

 Married to Nigeria’s former Chief Justice Muhammad Uwais, Maryam was an Abuja-based legal practitioner and activist until she was appointed by President Muhammadu Buhari as his Special Adviser for Social Protection Plan.

-Maryam Uwais was an Independent Non-Executive Director of Stanbic IBTC Holdings Plc until November 30, 2015 when she formally tendered her resignation to enable her take up national assignment at the presidency.
+Maryam Uwais was an Independent Non-Executive Director of Stanbic IBTC Holdings Plc until November 30, 2015, when she formally tendered her resignation to enable her to take up a national assignment at the presidency.